Gustl Mollath: Second and third report from Report Mainz

 Tax investigator Frank Wehrheim accused Minister Merk, that her statement was a "deliberate false statement".
 Süddeutsche Zeitung, which was reporting on the case at the same time as Report Mainz, also said that the financial authorities had started investigations after learning of the existence of the audit report.

 On 4 December 2012 Report Mainz broached the issue for a third time, this time particularly with regards to the allegation of Judge Brixner's bias in the case.
-He arranged a call at the tax authorities, that Mollath's allegations were not being pursued.SWR: Der Fall Mollath - Warum Politik und Justiz versagt haben aus der Sendung Report Mainz vom 4.
-Dezember 2012.
+He arranged a call at the tax authorities, that Mollath's allegations were not being pursued.